olivier5741/germtracker/README.md

-> **Deprecated** : Bluetooth does not seem like a good strategy regarding privacy in any case
+> **Deprecated** : this seems like a far better solution, too bad it is not open source https://www.novid.org

 Track the germs not the person